-Geoff gave a keynote address, on fuel management & house loss, at the Wildland Fire Canada Conference (Kananaskis, 2012).
-He was an invited speaker at the 10th World Wilderness Congress (Salamanca, Spain, 2013), the International Association of Landscape Ecology World Congress (Portland, USA, 2015), Banff International Research Station fire management workshop (Banff, Canada, 2017), and the Bushfire Building Conference (Blue Mountains, Australia, 2017).
+Associate Professor Cary gave a keynote address on fuel management and house loss at the Wildland Fire Canada Conference (Kananaskis, 2012).
+He was an invited speaker at the 10th World Wilderness Congress (Salamanca, Spain, 2013), the International Association of Landscape Ecology World Congress (Portland, USA, 2015), Banff International Research Station Fire Management Workshop (Banff, Canada, 2017), and the Bushfire Building Conference (Blue Mountains, Australia, 2017).

 - Dixon KM, Cary GJ, Worboys GL, Gibbons P (2018) The disproportionate importance of long-unburned forests and woodlands for reptiles.
 Ecology and Evolution 8(22), 10952–10963.